This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Just empty ½ a cup of borax in the drain and then pour one tablespoon lemon juice over it.
+Just empty ½ a cup of borax into the drain and then pour one tablespoon of lemon juice over it.
 After 2 minutes, pour around 1 quart of boiling water.
-Leave it that way for around 15 minutes and then run tap water to clean it up.
+Leave it for around 15 minutes.

-The borax reacts with the gunk and dirt which clogs up the drain to loosen it.
+Borax reacts with the gunk and dirt to loosen it.
 Hot water further loosens it and carries it away.
 Lemon adds up to the disinfecting process of borax.
-Also, these two make the sink the sink smell much better after the cleaning process has finished.

-So this is a very cheap and one of the easiest option to help you in dealing with a clogged drain.
+So this is very cheap and one of the easiest options to help you unclog a sink.

 2. Clean the dirty mold or mildew